vic3king/taikai-project/README.md

 Is an open job board API

-This project is built with NodeJs(ES6) and Express and a sprinkle of other supporting cases. see technologies section for more details.
+This project is built with NodeJs(ES6), Express and a sprinkle of other supporting cases. see technologies section for more details.

 ## Setup